 This baby kimono onesie sewing pattern comes in two sizes, 3-6 and 6-9 months.
 Umi is 7 months old and she is wearing the 6-9 months size.
 Make sure you print the sewing pattern WITHOUT adjusting the size.
 You can check if you have printed correctly by measuring the test square with a ruler.

 Cut off the border and glue the 6 pages of the sewing pattern together so it looks like this:

 You Will Need

-- Press the bias tape in half lengthways.
-Starting at the back of neck, attach bias tape along raw edge of kimono by inserting raw edge into folded bias tape.
+Press the bias tape in half lengthways.
+Starting at the back of the neck, attach bias tape along the raw edge of kimono by inserting raw edge into folded bias tape.
 Baste stitch the bias tape by hand first, then machine stitch.
 Remove basting stitches.

-- Attach cotton tape to front of kimono, where marked.
-Stitch a small square to hold cotton tape in place.
+Attach cotton tape to the front of kimono, where marked.
+Stitch a small square to hold the cotton tape in place.
 Stitch the free end of the cotton tape to prevent fraying.

 I used a soft, light denim colored knit fabric for my baby kimono.
 I think this would make a lovely gift, especially as a set with the baby kimono top (free sewing pattern) available for download over at my blog, Sew in Love!